apache/maven-site/content/markdown/configure.md

 contain project specific configuration for running Maven.

-This directory is part of the project and may be checked in into your version control.
+This directory is part of the project and may be checked into version control.

 ### `.mvn/extensions.xml` file:

 The old way (up to Maven 3.2.5) was to create a jar (must be shaded if you have other dependencies) which contains the extension and put it manually into the `${MAVEN_HOME}/lib/ext` directory.
 This means you had to change the Maven installation.
-The consequence was that everyone who likes to use this needed to change it’s installation and makes the on-boarding for a developer much more inconvenient.
+The consequence was that everyone who likes to use this needed to change its installation and on-boarding a developer was more inconvenient.
 The other option was to give the path to the jar on command line via `mvn -Dmaven.ext.class.path=extension.jar`.
-This has the drawback giving those options to your Maven build every time you are calling Maven.
+This has the drawback giving those options to your Maven build every time you call Maven.
 Not very convenient as well.

-From now on this can be done much more simpler and in a more Maven like way.
-So you can define an `.mvn/extensions.xml` file which looks like the following:
+From now on this can be done much more simpler and more Maven like way.
+Define an `.mvn/extensions.xml` file which looks like the following:

 ```xml
 <extensions xmlns="http://maven.apache.org/EXTENSIONS/1.1.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"